geekxflood/ws1cli/README.md

   - [ ] Unlock a device.
   - [ ] Reboot a device (will depend if the OS allows it).
   - [ ] Wipe a device.
-- [ ] Product List Interaction: Manage and list products within your Workspace ONE environment.
+- Product List Interaction: Manage and list products within your Workspace ONE environment.
   - [x] Get a list of products.
   - [x] Start or stop a product.
   - [ ] Force Reprocess a product.
   - [ ] List devices assigned to a product and their status (will requiered several API call).
-- [ ] Fetch Tag.
+- Fetch Tag.
   - [ ] Get a list of tags.
   - [ ] Get a list of devices per tag.
   - [ ] Create a tag.
   - [ ] Delete a tag.
+- Remote Session
+  - [x] Generate an URL to start a remote session.
-- [ ] Comprehensive Reporting: Generate reports on user access, device compliance, and application usage.
+- Comprehensive Reporting: Generate reports on user access, device compliance, and application usage.

 ## Installation